blahcat/blahcat.github.io/content/2021-01-10-browsing_registry_kernel_mode.md

 ![img](https://i.imgur.com/VpAuNWf.png){:width="750px"}
 [Source](#link_1)

 As we see from the symbols, Value and SubKey lists are not designated by direct pointers in memory, but instead by indexes.
 Those indexes point to Cells, which contains either the data itself or the next key node to parse to reach the data.
-We've kept mentionning `Cells` without covering it, it now becomes important to do so, know how Cells are, how they work and how they can be accessed.
+We've kept mentioning `Cells` without covering it, it now becomes important to do so, know how Cells are, how they work and how they can be accessed.

 ### Cells